google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 How do you create the best mobile media experience on the Web?
 Easy!
 It all depends on user engagement and the importance you give to the media on a web page.
-I think we all agree that a web page where video is THE reason of user's visit will have to feature an immersive and re-engaging user experience.
+I think we all agree that if video is THE reason for a user's visit, the user's experience has to be immersive and re-engaging.

 <figure>
   <img src="/web/fundamentals/media/images/mobile-web-video-playback-hero.png">
 </figure>

-The goal here is to show you how to enhance in a progressive way your media experience and make it more immersive thanks to a plethora of Web APIs.
+In this article I show you how to enhance in a progressive way your media experience and make it more immersive thanks to a plethora of Web APIs.
 That's why we're going to build a simple mobile player experience with custom controls, fullscreen, and background playback.